sagiegurari/angular-web-notification/README.md

 ## Limitations
 The web notifications API is not fully supported in all browsers.

-Please see [HTML5-Desktop-Notifications](https://github.com/ttsvetko/HTML5-Desktop-Notifications) for more information.
+Please see http://caniuse.com/#feat=notifications for more information on the official spec support and at [HTML5-Desktop-Notifications](https://github.com/ttsvetko/HTML5-Desktop-Notifications) for more browser specific API support.

 ## Release History

+ * 2014-12-09   v0.0.3   API now enables/disables the capability to automatically request for permissions needed to display the notification.
  * 2014-12-08   v0.0.2   Initial release.

 ## License